kundor/kundor.github.io/_posts/2019-11-21-Twisty-Antiprisms.md

 title: Twisty Antiprisms
 ---

-There's one natural way to make [antiprisms](https://en.wikipedia.org/wiki/Antiprism) whose sides are isosceles triangles: take two congruent regular $$n$$-gons, rotate one so its vertices are halfway between the original positions (that is, by 1/(2n)-th of a circle), and lift one up.
+There's an easy way to make [antiprisms](https://en.wikipedia.org/wiki/Antiprism) whose sides are isosceles triangles: take two congruent regular $$n$$-gons, rotate one so its vertices are halfway between the original positions (that is, by 1/(2n)-th of a circle), and lift one up.